News12 New York

 The DOH says one passenger is from New York City, one is from Orange County and one is from Westchester County.

-The news comes just a few days after the New York City Department of Health and Mental Hygiene released a statement on X on May 8, that the department had not received notification that any NYC resident was aboard the MV Hondius.
+The news comes just a few days after the New York City Department of Health and Mental Hygiene released a statement on X on May 8, stating that the department had not received notification that any NYC resident was aboard the MV Hondius.

 All three New York residents arrived at Offutt Air Force Base in Nebraska and are expected to be subject to a 42-day monitoring period, according to state Health Commissioner Dr. James McDonald.

-'While the Department is working in close coordination with the Centers for Disease Control and Prevention and local health departments to gather information, at this point it is unclear how long they will stay in Nebraska and whether, or when those individuals intend to return to New York.
+“While the Department is working in close coordination with the Centers for Disease Control and Prevention and local health departments to gather information, at this point, it is unclear how long they will stay in Nebraska and whether, or when, those individuals intend to return to New York.
 We are closely monitoring the situation and working with the CDC and local health departments," McDonald said in a statement.

 McDonald says the risk to New Yorkers currently remains extremely low, and the department will continue to monitor and respond to the situation.